Show All Answers

 Yes.
-Please refer to the City’s Drainage Manual, which can be found on the Building and Development page on the City website here: https://www.westlakehills.org/95/Building-Development
+Please refer to the City’s Drainage Manual, which can be found on the Building and Development page on the City website here: Drainage Manual

-When you are ready to turn in your building application, please contact Zoning & Planning Secretary Mark Littrell at (512) 327 – 3628 or by email at firstname.lastname@example.org to help you determine the applicable application fees.
-Turn in the permit applications in email in pdf form.
-No hard copies are required.
+When you are ready to turn in your building application, please contact Zoning & Planning Secretary Mark Littrell at (512) 327–3628 or by Email to help you determine the applicable application fees.
+All applications must be submitting through MyGovermentOnline, at MGOConnect.
+No hard copies are accepted.

-Commercial building permit applications are available online here: https://www.westlakehills.org/95/Building-Development
+Commercial building permit applications are available online here: Commercial Building Permit Application

-Please keep in mind non-residential/commercial building permit applications involving exterior work must go through the Building Design Committee (BDC), Zoning & Planning Commission (ZAPCO), and City Council for review and approval before the City can issue a building permit.
+Please keep in mind non-residential/commercial building permit applications involving exterior work must go through the Zoning & Planning Commission (ZAPCO), and City Council for review and approval before the City can issue a building permit.

-When you are ready to turn in your building application, please contact Zoning & Planning Secretary Mark Littrell at (512) 327 – 3628 or by email at firstname.lastname@example.org to help you determine the application fees.
+When you are ready to turn in your building application, please contact Zoning & Planning Secretary Mark Littrell at (512) 327–3628 or by Email to help you determine the application fees.

-Building permit applications, including sign permit applications are, are located on the Building & Development page of the City website here: https://www.westlakehills.org/95/Building-Development
+Building permit applications, including sign permit applications are, are located on the Building & Development page of the City website here: Building Permit Applications

 Don’t see the application you’re looking for?
 Please contact Mark Littrell at the contact info provided on the bottom of that page.